jeff77araujo/app_new/README.md

 # app_new
-App NEW, consumo de novas notícias
+App NEW, aplicativo que consome a API: <a href="newsapi.ai">newsapi.ai</a>
+Desenvolvido para praticar kotlin